domino14/macondo/docs/index.md

 - A proper GUI, and all that entails.
 - Pre-endgame heuristic values
-- 1 and 2 in the bag pre-endgame solver (1-PEG and 2-PEG)
+- 2 in the bag pre-endgame solver (Quackle's is not fully exhaustive but still decent)
 - Builds for anything other than Macs

 ## Features we will add in the future:

 - Heat maps
-- Exact pre-endgame results (which tile draws win and how, etc)
 - Graphs of score distributions per simmed play
 - Machine learning! (taratantara!)
 - And more!